Rikle Glezer: Music

-Partisan Activities
+Partisan activities

 In 1941, when Glezer was 18, shortly after composing the song "It was a Summer's Day", Glezer was put on a train to be deported.
 Sources differ whether she was to be deported to Nazi camps or the forests of Ponar.
-Glezer managed to escape from the train, and joined the partisans in the forests surrounding Vilna.
+Glezer managed to escape from the train, and joined the partisans in the forests near Vilnius.
 The youngest member of the partisan group, Glezer continued to write between military actions.

 Shortly after that she was deported from the ghetto to a camp.
 En route to Punar, the site of the Ponary massacre, she managed to jump off the train.
-Glazer returned to Vilina and contacted the members of the United Partisan Organization.
-She joined the Lithuanian partisans in the Rudniki forests south of Vilna, as a fighter in the "Death to Fascism" regiment.
+Glazer returned to Vilina and contacted the members of the Fareynikte Partizaner Organizatsye.
+She joined the Soviet partisans in the Rūdninkai forest south of Vilnius, as a fighter in the "Death to Fascism" regiment.
 Between military operations, she continued to write.

-She returned to Vilna with the partisans and army units that liberated the city from the Nazi forces.
+She returned to Vilnius with the Soviet partisans and army units that occupied the city in July 1944.

 After World War II

-Of the 60,000 Jews of Vilna who were alive in 1939, she was one of approximately 3,000 who survived to see the liberation of her home city by the Red Army.
+Of Vilnius' 60,000 Jews in 1939, she was one of approximately 3,000 who survived to see the end of Nazi German occupation, when Vilnius was occupied by the Soviet Red Army.

 In December 1948, she emigrated to Israel with her family, including her husband who was also a former partisan, on the ship Nagba.

 In 1991, a book of her poems, "Leader von Life" (Leader of the Heart, 'Songs of Life') was published by Tarklin Publishing in Tel Aviv.

 In 1996, Glezer, now going by her married name Kaplan, spoke about her experience to the Survivors of the Shoah Visual History Foundation.